legal resources necessary to hold negligent facilities accountable.

 “Residents must not be subjected to abuse by anyone, including but not limited to: center staff, other residents, consultants, contractors, volunteers, or staff of other agency serving the resident, family member, legal guardians, friends or other individuals.”

 Do you suspect that your loved one was the victim of abuse, neglect or mistreatment caregivers while a resident at Aperion Care Mascoutah?
-If so, contact the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
+If so, contact the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Mascoutah.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of attorneys has years of experience in successfully resolving financial claims for compensation against all parties who caused nursing home residents harm, injury, loss, or preventable death.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.